 - Scallions: Thinly slice 3 green onions, both the white and green parts, to be sautéed with the chicken.

-- Ground chicken: Can use other ground meats if preferred.
+- Ground chicken: Can use other ground meats such as ground pork, beef, or turkey instead.

 - Garlic: To add garlicky flavor.